TAN-Victor/tan-victor.github.io/README.md

 # WHOAMI

 Hey there!
-I'm Victor Tan, a passionate computer science student with a knack for creativity, video games, new technologies and problem-solving.
+I'm Victor Tan, a passionate computer science student passionate about creativity, video games, new technologies and problem-solving.
 My journey into the realm of coding began with a simple "Hello, World!" program on a mere calculator, and since then, I've been on an exhilarating adventure through the vast landscapes of algorithms, data structures, and software development !
 (Oh, and maths, also ☺)...

 I'm currently in the fourth year of Engineering School in France, meaning I should graduate in 2025.